-I am a soon-to-be 30 year old gay man born and raised in the greater Boston area.
+I am a freshly 30-year-old gay man born and raised in the greater Boston area.

 You may have known me once upon a time as "The Gay Sean" but I have stepped away from using my own sexuality as direct branding.
 That said, it still lives.
 My new online presence, tgseanie, is a blend of the former, The Gay Sean, and my family nickname, Seanie.